LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/permission-system.md

   </tbody>
 </table>

-If users who do not have an Administrator based role require any of the Functions related permissions below, please manage the user profile permission from the User Management tab in your LivePerson account.
+If users who do not have an Administrator based role require any Functions-related permissions below, please manage the user profile permission from the User Management tab in your LivePerson account.
 #### Table Legend
-* ❌ : Permission is Not available for the Role.
+* ❌ : Permission is Not available for the role.
-* 🔒 : Permission is disabled by default, but can be enabled.
+* 🔒 : Permission is disabled by default but can be enabled.
 * ✅ : Permission is available and enabled.

 ### Permissions details